joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 Even cooler: we can find the context of those lines. `-A [NUMBER]` and `-B [NUMBER]` tell `grep` how many lines before and after a match to print.
 So:

-    grep 'fungus' 'On the Origin of Species.txt' -A 10 -B 10
+    grep 'fungus' 'Origin of Species.txt' -A 10 -B 10

 This shows us the only passage in the _Origin_ where Darwin discusses fungi--a very interesting paragraph about niches and resource partitioning.
 (But do